-On April 30, 2021, we entered into an open market sale agreement (the Sale Agreement) with respect to an ATM offering program under which we may offer and sell, from time to time at our sole discretion, shares of our common stock, having an aggregate offering price of up to \$500.0 million through our sales agent.
+In April 2021, we entered into the Sale Agreement with respect to an ATM offering program under which we may offer and sell, from time to time at our sole discretion, shares of our common stock through our sales agent.
 We pay our sales agent a commission of up to 3.0% of the gross sales proceeds of any shares of our common stock sold through them under the Sale Agreement, and also have provided them with customary indemnification and contribution rights.
-We issued no shares under the ATM during the nine months ended September 30, 2022.
-As of September 30, 2022, we had \$330.8 million available for future stock issuances under the ATM.
+We issued no shares under the ATM during the three months ended March 31, 2023.
+As of March 31, 2023, we had \$225.4 million available for future stock issuances under the ATM.